ProjectAliceDev/aliceos-docs/applets/basics.md

         Applets/
             AppletName/
                 AppletName.rpy
-                AppletName.rpyc
+                src/
                 Resources/
                     icons/
-                    applet_16.png
-                    applet_24.png
-                    applet_32.png
-                    applet_64.png
-                    applet_128.png
+                        16.png
+                        24.png
+                        32.png
+                        48.png
+                        64.png
+                        128.png
+                        256.png

 The Applet itself, as well as its manifest, is located in its source code.
+Additional source code such as libraries or extra files are located in the `src` folder, usually.
 Additional resources such as applet icons, images, etc., are located in the `Resources` folder.

 Manifest
 --------